trizzi/accoride-sample-project/README.md

 The backend is built with Express and Node.js, providing a REST API for handling cart operations and Stripe payment integration.
 3. Stripe Payment Processing
 Stripe handles secure payments in various currencies, giving customers a flexible and secure checkout experience.
+4. AWS Amplify for deployment
+This project is deployed using AWS Amplify, a fully managed deployment and hosting service for modern web apps.
+AWS Amplify simplifies the deployment process, providing continuous integration and delivery (CI/CD) from your GitHub repository.
+Key Features of AWS Amplify Deployment:
+- Automatic Builds: Automatically builds and deploys the application upon code updates.
+- Custom Domains: Supports custom domains and provides HTTPS by default.
+- Scalability: Ensures the application scales with traffic.
+- Environment Management: Easily manage multiple environments (e.g., development, staging, production).

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any changes or improvements.
 For major changes, discuss them first to ensure they align with the project.